 is to dramatically change your lifestyle and engage in a regular workout

 If you want to live a life independent of drugs, free from the symptoms of an unhealthy lifestyle, then you have to get up and do something about it.

 So once you know that switching to a whole food plant based diet is the right choice for you to make for your health, you're almost there.
 This is more of a mental change than a physical one.

 You'll need to unlearn all of the untruths you've been taught about food since you were a child.
 It's shocking to see who really benefits from the ads pushing our "need" for dairy or animal protein.
 Anyway, that's a whole other topic right there.
 But go and do your research.
-As I do more research, I plan to share what I learn on this blog.
+As I do more research, I plan to share what I learn.

-But let's get back to how to make that switch.
+But let's get back to how to make the switch.

 the transition smoother and more tolerable.
 The goal is to eventually cut these